Jwan622/interview_prep/square/final_rd_part_1.md

 - PII? do I need to do some light transform before loading?
 Legal reasons?
 GDPR?
 - query patterns... how should the data be stored/sorted/distributed?
 - data scientists have to do many transformations. big SQL. denormalize to a presentation table
+- What kind of data do we need to store?
+Type 1 data (current data) or Type 2 slowly changing dimensions?

 ## Efficient data modeling design (from requirement gathering, determining the right questions to ask, data onboarding case study)
 What Data Sources Are Available?